Downtown Orlando: Sports

-Downtown is home to the Amway Center which hosts the Orlando Magic NBA team, the Orlando Solar Bears ECHL team, and the Orlando Predators Arena Football League team.
+Downtown is home to the Kia Center (formerly Amway Center) which hosts the Orlando Magic NBA team, the Orlando Solar Bears ECHL team, and the Orlando Predators Arena Football League team.
 Camping World Stadium in addition to being home of the Orlando Guardians XFL team and Orlando City Soccer Club for 2015 & 2016 also hosts The Capital One Bowl in addition to other events year round.
 Tinker Field was a historic ballpark adjacent to Camping World Stadium.
+Inter&Co Stadium is the home of Orlando Pride.
+It is also home to the WWE Performance Center.